alteryx/featuretools/docs/source/loading_data/using_entitysets.rst

 The Raw Data
 ~~~~~~~~~~~~

 Below we have a two tables of data (represented as Pandas DataFrames) related to customer transactions.
-The first is a merge of transactions, sessions, and customers in the same way you might see it in a log file:
+The first is a merge of transactions, sessions, and customers so that the result looks like something you might see in a log file:

 .. ipython:: python